wrtnlabs/autobe-examples/openai/gpt-4.1/bbs/docs/ERD.md

 ### `discussion_board_users`

-User accounts for platform participants.
+Registered user identities for standard discussion board participants.

-Represents each registered end-user on the discussion board.
-Contains identity fields for login, authentication, account status, and minimal profile information.
-Every user may have multiple concurrent active sessions tracked in the discussion_board_user_sessions table.
-Business logic ensures email is unique for secure login.
-Temporal fields enable soft deletion and audit trails.
-Fields facilitate account recovery and future extensibility for additional user profile attributes.
+Each user entity represents a distinct account able to post, comment, and upload attachments within the platform.
+Account includes essential authentication data, such as email and password_hash, for secure login.
+Created/updated/deleted timestamps track account lifecycle.
+Only accounts of this type can manage their own content; administrative privileges are not granted by this entity.
+User data is minimal per privacy requirements, and no extra profile fields or roles are included.

 Properties as follows:

-- `id`: Primary key.
-Universally unique identifier for the user.
+- `id`: Primary Key.
 - `email`
-  > User's email address for login and notification purposes.
-Must be unique.
+  > User's unique email address for registration and login.
+Serves as natural
-  > Used for authentication and password recovery.
+  > key for authentication; must be unique across all users.
 - `password_hash`
-  > Secure hash of the user's password.
-Used for authentication.
-Plain
-  > passwords are never stored.
+  > Bcrypt-hashed user password for secure authentication.
+Raw passwords are
-- `is_email_verified`
-  > Indicates whether the user's email address has been verified.
-Email
-  > verification is required before participation.
-- `is_active`
-  > Denotes if the user account is active and allowed to log in.
-Blocked
-  > users have this set to false.
-- `is_blocked`
-  > Indicates if the user is blocked for rule violations.
-Blocked users
-  > cannot log in or participate until reactivated.
+  > never stored; field holds the hashed value only.
-- `created_at`: Timestamp when the user account was created.
+- `created_at`: Timestamp of account creation.
+Immutable after initial registration.
-- `updated_at`: Timestamp when the user account was last updated.
+- `updated_at`
+  > Timestamp of most recent account modification, including password or
+  > email changes.
 - `deleted_at`
-  > Optional timestamp for soft deletion.
-If set, the account is considered
-  > deleted but can be restored.
+  > Timestamp marking user account as soft-deleted.
+Nullable; null indicates
+  > active account.

 ### `discussion_board_user_sessions`

+Login session records for standard discussion board users.

+Each session records an authenticated login event, supporting JWT or refresh token handling for auditing and revocation.
+Linked to parent user via user_id foreign key, not unique (multiple concurrent sessions per user allowed).
+Session stores connection metadata (IP address, request referrer, href) for traceability and potential abuse investigation.
-Session records for user authentication.
+Session expiration is recorded for proper logout/idle handling.

-Tracks each login session established by a user.
-Enables multiple concurrent sessions for a single user (multi-device support).
-Stores IP and contextual metadata for audits and access control.
-Sessions are associated with discussion_board_users via a foreign key.
-Expired sessions are notable for audit and security purposes.
-No other business data is stored in this subsidiary table.

 Properties as follows:

-- `id`: Primary key.
-Universally unique identifier for the session.
+- `id`: Primary Key.
-- `discussion_board_user_id`
+- `user_id`
-  > Reference to the associated user account. {@link
+  > Reference to authenticated discussion board user. {@link
   > discussion_board_users.id}.
-- `ip`: IP address from which the session was initiated.
+- `ip`: IP address recorded at session start for audit and traceability.
-- `href`: URL from which the login or session was established.
-- `referrer`: HTTP referrer value at the start of the session.
+- `href`
+  > Full request URL (href) at authentication.
+Helps with session context and
+  > abuse investigation.
+- `referrer`
+  > HTTP referrer for session initialization.
+Provides context for user
+  > navigation during login.
-- `created_at`: Time the session was created.
+- `created_at`: Timestamp of session creation; marks login instant.
-- `expired_at`: Time the session expired or ended, nullable until session ends.
+- `expired_at`
+  > Timestamp indicating when session was terminated, logged out, or token
+  > expired.
+Null if still active.

 ### `discussion_board_admins`

-Administrator accounts for platform oversight and moderation.
+Registered system administrator accounts for board governance and moderation.

-Stores credentials and status flags for admin users who govern the discussion board.
-Admins are promoted from the user base by operators and have enhanced privileges for moderation, content management, and account control.
-Email addresses must be unique for proper authentication.
-Admins feature the same authentication and status patterns as regular users but are managed in a distinct, secured table.
-Soft deletion and audit fields help maintain compliance and traceability for admin actions.
+Admins possess full privileges for content and user management, able to edit or remove any article, comment, or attachment, and manage user accounts.
+Authentication is via unique admin email and password_hash.
+Admins act independently of user accounts; no normalization or shared credentials exist between users and admins per requirements.
+Full lifecycle and soft deletion are supported for audit and compliance.

 Properties as follows:

-- `id`: Primary key.
-Universally unique identifier for the admin.
+- `id`: Primary Key.
-- `email`: Admin's unique email address used for login and communication.
-- `password_hash`: Secure hash of the admin's password for authentication.
-- `is_email_verified`: Indicates if the admin's email address has been verified.
-- `is_active`: True if admin account is active and enabled for moderation activity.
-- `is_blocked`: True if the admin is suspended or blocked from accessing admin features.
+- `email`
+  > Unique email address for administrator authentication.
+Distinct from user
+  > emails; must be unique among all admins.
+- `password_hash`
+  > BCrypt password hash for administrator login.
+Raw passwords are never
+  > stored; field holds the cryptographic hash.
-- `created_at`: Timestamp when the admin account was created.
+- `created_at`: Timestamp when admin account was created.
-- `updated_at`: Timestamp of the last update to the admin's profile or status.
-- `deleted_at`: Timestamp of soft deletion; nullable if the account is not deleted.
+- `updated_at`
+  > Timestamp when admin account was last modified, including password
+  > changes.
+- `deleted_at`
+  > Soft-delete marker; null if account is active, set when account is
+  > deactivated or removed.

 ### `discussion_board_admin_sessions`

-Session records for administrator authentication and moderation tracking.
+Administrator login session records for audit and privilege enforcement.

-Stores all admin login sessions, supporting audit trails and concurrent multi-device moderation.
-Each session references the corresponding admin in the discussion_board_admins table.
-Tracks connection context and session lifecycle.
-Sessions are removed or expired for security and operational management.
-Essential for logging admin actions and maintaining platform integrity.
+Each record tracks an authenticated admin session, supporting privilege control, JWT/refresh token context, and audit trail.
+Sessions are linked to the admin via foreign key.
+IP address, accessed href, and referrer are captured to enable investigation and compliance.
+Session expiration timestamp provides logout or force-expiry tracking.
+Multiple sessions per admin are permitted (not unique).

 Properties as follows:

-- `id`: Primary key.
-Universally unique identifier for the admin session.
+- `id`: Primary Key.
-- `discussion_board_admin_id`
-  > Reference to the associated admin account. {@link
+- `admin_id`: Reference to parent admin account. [discussion_board_admins.id](#discussion_board_admins).
-  > discussion_board_admins.id}.
-- `ip`: Network IP address for this moderation session.
+- `ip`: IP address of the admin login session for auditing and security review.
-- `href`: URL at start of session or moderation activity.
+- `href`: Full authentication request URL (href) at session establishment.
-- `referrer`: Referrer value for admin connection context.
+- `referrer`: HTTP referrer at session authentication for user flow tracking.
-- `created_at`: Session creation time.
-- `expired_at`: Session end time, nullable until expired.
+- `created_at`: Timestamp for when this session was created (login time).
+- `expired_at`
+  > Nullable timestamp marking session logout or forced expiry.
+Null
+  > indicates active session.

 ## Articles